 Location and size

-This may seem obvious but determining the size of sign and where to position it, is the important first step for successful exposure.
+This may seem obvious however, determining the size and positioning of a sign is the important first step for successful exposure.

 Walk or drive past the sign’s site and decide where the most appropriate position would be.